 (Free Application for Federal Student Aid) any time after January 1 of the year of enrollment.
 Be sure to list Suffolk's FAFSA code: 002218

-All applicants are automatically considered for merit-based awards at the time of admission.
+All applicants (US Citizens, Permanent Residents, and International Students) are automatically considered for merit-based awards at the time of admission.
 There is no separate application to be considered for a merit award.
 Awards generally are based on prior academic achievement, work experience, standardized test scores, and fit in the program.
+Please note that Suffolk only provides institutional funding for one graduate program; students returning to complete a second graduate program are not eligible for merit scholarship consideration if they received funding for their first degree.